E-Invoicing in Portugal

 There is no B2B e-invoicing mandate in place in Portugal.
 Private business are free to choose the invoice format they prefer in the following list, as long as it is mutually agreed by both parties:

-• PDF invoices, again with a specific QR code and, starting from January 1st, 2025, a Qualified Electronic Signature (QES)
+- PDF invoices, again with a specific QR code and, starting from January 1, 2025, a Qualified Electronic Signature (QES).
+However, this e-signature requirement will likely be delayed by an additional year until January 1, 2026, as stated in the current 2026 budget proposal.

 Timeline